 Letter of Acceptance, Waiver, and Consent

-When FINRA catches a violation, it may offer a settlement in the form of a Letter of Acceptance, Waiver, and Consent, or “AWC,” to the advisor.
+When FINRA catches a violation, it may offer the advisor a settlement in the form of a Letter of Acceptance, Waiver, and Consent, or “AWC.”
 AWCs are offers of settlement that give representatives the option to accept lower sanctions, such as fines and suspensions, to avoid the costly process of a hearing that could result in a more severe penalty.
 If the advisor chooses not to accept the sanction offered in the AWC, FINRA will begin an enforcement proceeding.